 The Berklee Emergency Notification System (BENS) is a mass notification system that has the ability to send electronic messages (email, voice message, and text) to the Berklee community.
-When a serious crime, a natural disaster or a man made emergency occurs or is about to occur, which poses an immediate threat or will impede safe and effective education, BENS will be used to communicate to those that may be negatively affected by the incident or emergency.
-In addition, the following methods may also be used depending on the nature of the incident and the resources available: social media; bullhorns; person-to-person; PA's and intercoms.
+When a serious crime, a natural disaster, or a man-made emergency occurs or is about to occur that poses an immediate threat or will impede safe and effective education, BENS will be used to communicate to those who may be negatively affected by the incident or emergency.
+In addition, the following methods may also be used depending on the nature of the incident and the resources available: social media; bullhorns; person-to-person communication; PAs and intercoms.

 Submit or Update BENS Contact Information

 In order to submit or update your BENS data, please click the below link or follow the listed steps:

 Faculty and Staff

 Click the "Log In" button on the right

 Enter your user ID and password, click "Submit" button

 Click "My Contact Info" within the "Check In" section